 Some programs offer a pre-semester course(s) that requires all participants to attend.
-Students should note that presemester courses will also count toward 12 credits and be graded unless students declare no credit transfer or Pass/ Non-Pass for that course before the pre-semester begins.
+Students should note that presemester courses will also count toward 12 credits and be graded unless students declare no credit transfer or Pass/ Non-Pass within the first 3 days of pre-semester classes.